Auditing Black-Box LLM APIs with a Rank-Based Uniformity Test: Introduction

 To summarize, the main contributions of our work include:

-\begin{enumerate}[leftmargin=25pt] \item \textbf{A novel statistically-principled test for auditing LLM APIs.} We propose RUT, an asymmetric two-sample-test that needs only one API call per prompt and operates effectively on natural queries, achieving query efficiency and by-deign robustness to adversarial providers. \item \textbf{Empirical validation across diverse threat models.} We perform comprehensive experiments to validate RUT's superior statistical power under diverse model substitution settings, including quantization, jailbreaking, supervised finetuning (SFT), full model replacement, and hardware/provider replacement. \item \textbf{Cross-validated audit of live commercial endpoints.} We benchmark RUT side-by-side with established tests (MMD and KS) on three major public LLM APIs and demonstrate its practicality in real-world black-box settings. \end{enumerate}
+\begin{enumerate}[leftmargin=15pt, parsep=0pt, itemsep=5pt, topsep=0pt, partopsep=0pt] \item \textbf{A novel test for auditing LLM APIs.} We propose RUT, an asymmetric two-sample-test that needs only one API call per prompt and operates effectively on natural queries, achieving query efficiency and by-design robustness to adversarial providers. \item \textbf{Empirical validation across diverse threat models.} We validate RUT under diverse settings, including quantization, jailbreaking, SFT, and full model replacement. \item \textbf{Cross-validated audit of live commercial endpoints.} We benchmark RUT side-by-side with established tests (MMD and KS) on three major public LLM APIs and demonstrate its practicality in real-world black-box settings. \end{enumerate}